cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 </p>

 Cirrus CI can schedule tasks on several AWS services.
 In order to interact with AWS APIs Cirrus CI needs permissions.
-Creating an [IMA user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for programmatic access is a common way to safely give granular access to parts of your AWS.
+Creating an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for programmatic access is a common way to safely give granular access to parts of your AWS.

 Once you created a user for Cirrus CI you'll need to provide *key id* and *access key* itself.
 In order to do so